Churchill Special School SEND Information Report

 - All pupils have full access to the curriculum – including access to Enrichment activities and all school trips.

 - In KS4 additional curriculum options are available for pupils who prefer an alternative to a traditional curriculum offer – pupils are able to undertake vocational courses at local colleges.
-ASDAN, Employability Skills and Entry Level English and Numeracy are also offered.
+ASDAN, Entry Level and Functional Skills English and Maths are also offered.

 How will my child’s needs be identified?